krishaamer/green-filter-research/research/literature/design.md

 ### Behavioral Design {#behavioral-design}

-#### Nudge {#nudge}

-For decades, marketers and researchers have been researching how to affect human behavior towards increasing purchase decisions in commerce, both offline and online, which is why the literature on ***nudge*** is massive.
-First coined by the Nobel-winning economist Thaler and Sunstein (2009) in 2008, nudges are based on a scientific understanding of human psychology and shortcuts and triggers that human brains use and leverages that knowledge to influence humans in small but powerful ways.
+For decades, marketers and researchers have been researching how to affect human behavior towards increasing purchase decisions in commerce, both offline and online, which is why the literature on behavioral design is massive.
+One of the key concepts is *nudge*, first coined in 2008 by the Nobel-winning economist Richard Thaler; nudges are based on a scientific understanding of human psychology and shortcuts and triggers that human brains use and leverages that knowledge to influence humans in small but powerful ways (**thalerNudgeImprovingDecisions200?**).

 The principles of nudge have also been applied to sustainability.
 For example, a small study (n=33) in the Future Consumer Lab in Copenhagen by Perez-Cueto (2021) found that designing a “dish-of-the-day” which was prominently displayed helped to increase vegetarian food choice by 85%.
 Guath, Stikvoort and Juslin (2022) experiments (n=200) suggested nudging can be effective in influencing online shopping behavior towards more sustainable options.
-A larger scale study of behavior change in Australia maps how to avoid “16 billion paper coffee cups are being thrown away every year” Novoradovskaya et al. (2021).
+A larger scale study of behavior change in Australia maps how to avoid “16 billion paper coffee cups are being thrown away every year” (Novoradovskaya et al., 2021).

-Google currently offers a “Green Filter” in Google Flights and Google maps, which allow filtering flights and driving routes by less CO<sub>2</sub> emissions, as well as surfacing hotels with Green Key and EarthCheck credentials, while promising new sustainability features across its portfolio of products Sundar Pichai (2021).
-Green tools inside Google’s online platforms are small user interface nudges which Google’s research calls ***digital decarbonization***, defined by Implement Consulting Group (2022) as “Maximising the enabling role of digital technologies by accelerating already available digital solutions”.
+Google uses nudges in Google Flights and Google maps, which allow filtering flights and driving routes by the amount of CO<sub>2</sub> emissions, as well as surfacing hotels with Green Key and EarthCheck credentials, while promising new sustainability features across its portfolio of products Sundar Pichai (2021).
+Such tools are small user interface nudges which Google’s research calls *digital decarbonization*, defined by Implement Consulting Group (2022) as “Maximising the enabling role of digital technologies by accelerating already available digital solutions”.

-In Kate Brandt and Matt Brittin (2022), Google’s Chief Sustainability Officer Kate Brandt set a target of “at least 20-25%” CO<sub>2</sub> emission reductions in Europe to reach a net-zero economy and the global announcement set a target of helping 1 billion people make more sustainable choices around the world (Jeni Miles (2022)).
-In addition to end–users, Google offers digital decarbonization software for developers, including the Google Cloud Carbon Footprint tool Google (2023) and invests in regenerative agriculture projects Anon.
-(2021d).
+In Kate Brandt and Matt Brittin (2022), Google’s Chief Sustainability Officer Kate Brandt set a target of “at least 20-25%” CO<sub>2</sub> emission reductions in Europe to reach a net-zero economy and the global announcement set a target of helping 1 billion people make more sustainable choices around the world (Jeni Miles, 2022).
+In addition to end–users, Google offers digital decarbonization software for developers, including the Google Cloud Carbon Footprint tool and invests in regenerative agriculture projects (Anon., 2021d; Google, 2023).

 Sarah Perez (2022) shows how google added features to Flights and Maps to filter more sustainable options